OPRYAN90/PFP_Testing/README.md

 The primary task in this repository is Gene Ontology (GO) function prediction, with EC classification and regression included as lightweight variants of the same pipeline.

-The core idea employs precompute protein embeddings from multiple PLMs into the Omni-Prot architecture which returns predictions that can be fine-tuned for a variety of specefic protein tasks.
+The core idea employs precompute protein embeddings from multiple PLMs into the Omni-Prot architecture which returns predictions that can be fine-tuned for a variety of specific protein tasks.

 ---